Moebits/Waifu2x-GUI/readme.md

 To install, just download the latest exe installer from the [releases](https://github.com/Tenpi/Waifu2x-GUI/releases) tab.
 You may get a warning message that says "running this app can harm your PC", but don't worry because it's safe.
 Updates can be installed automatically.

+Note: If you install it under `C:/Program Files` you might need to run it as administrator.

 ### Bugs and Requests

 Open an issue on my GitHub repository.
 I appreciate any requests, but I can't guarantee that I will fulfill all of them.